msujas/bronkhorstControl/README.md

 MFCclient(3,'\<hostname or ip address\>').writeSetpoint(value)

 There are also 2 other programs called barPlot and timePlot which can be run in conjunction with the bronkhorstMultiServer.
 Takes host as a positional argument (default 'localhost').
-Run e.g. 'timePlot \<hostname\>'
+Run e.g. 'timePlot \<hostname\>'.
+Use --help to display options.

 I should mention this article https://realpython.com/python-sockets/ and the associated repository which helped me to make this.